 What’s next?

 What we’ve covered here has just been the bare bones basics on getting up and running with an impact decal.
 If you’ve downloaded the project you’ve probably noticed I’ve already added a bunch of other little things that make the shooting feel more fun and interesting.
-With a little camera shake, a small physics impulse on hit, and the pitch-shifting of the impact sound based on the size of the object, it’s just objectively a better experience.
+With a little camera shake, a small physics impulse on hit, and the pitch-shifting of the impact sound based on the size of the object, it’s just a better shooting experience.
 At least in my opinion!

 Some things I’d like to come back and add when I have some time:

-- Particle impacts
+• Particle impacts

-- Ricochet detection (different sounds and decals for glancing shots)
+• Ricochet detection (different sounds and decals for glancing shots)

-- Different sounds and decals for shots that bounce vs. those that penetrate
+• Different sounds and decals for shots that bounce vs. those that penetrate

 It’s the little things that can make all the difference.
 Thanks for reading, and don’t forget: Juice it or lose it!